tomashco/share-your-backpack/public/README.md

 ### How the project is structured

-The project is based on the [Next.js](https://nextjs.org/) framework.
+The project is built on [Next.js](https://nextjs.org/) framework.

-The components are built upon React and Typescript, following the [atomic design pattern](https://atomicdesign.bradfrost.com/chapter-2/#the-atomic-design-methodology)
+The components are built upon React and Typescript, using Tailwind CSS as styling framework, using esLint to enforce coding style.

-UI library: [Mantine](https://mantine.dev/), developed mobile first

 State management: [Redux](https://redux.js.org/)